markjivko/kronup-php/docs/Api/BillingApi.md

 ## `subscriptionUpdate()`

-> Update Subscription

-Update the Subscription Price Plan for the current Organization
+> Billing Update the Subscription Price Plan for the current Organization

 {: .new-title }
 > #️⃣ Execute example in terminal